Rachel Ruto: Family

 Rachel and William were married in 1991 at the AIC church.
 They met while they were in university at a Christian Union rally at the University of Nairobi.
 Rachel was studying education at Kenyatta University while her husband was taking botany and zoology at the University of Nairobi.
 The couple has six children including Charlene.
 The couple adopted baby Nadia, who had been buried alive.
 They named the baby Cherono, after Ruto's mother.

+Controversies

+Karen residence borehole miracle (May 2022)

+In 2022, Rachel stated that she purified dirty borehole water through prayer.
+This happened during a meeting with the clergy at the deputy president's residence in Karen.
+Rachel expressed her frustrations that despite purchasing expensive purification equipment, the purifiers kept breaking down and this led her to the thought of seeking a solution through prayer.
+These remarks faced heavy backlash from Atheists in Kenya who dared Rachel to perform the miracle in other parts of the country as evidence to her claims.